Dylan Thomas is remembered as Wales’s most famous poet

 Chronology/Biography of Dylan Thomas:

-1925: Goes to Swansea Grammar School for the first time.
+1925: Thomas goes to Swansea Grammar School for the first time.
 Publication of his first poem “The Song of the Mischievous Dog” which appears in the school magazine.

-1930: Starts the first of his notebooks into which he copied his early poems.
+1930: He starts the first of his notebooks into which he copied his early poems.
 These were to continue until 1934.

 1931: Dylan Thomas leaves school and is employed as a reporter on the “South Wales Daily Post.”